 Also known as reduction mammoplasty, a breast reduction can resolve posture issues, put a stop to constant painful bra-strap indentations and rashes under the breasts, and reduce chronic neck, shoulder, and back pain.
+Breast reduction ranks among the procedures with the highest patient satisfaction.

 There are two main types of breast reduction incisions, and each is specialized to allow a different degree of access to the underlying tissues of the breast.